 We have a core of knowledgeable people who help and instruct the less expert of us.
 We organise a programme of forays throughout the county each year.
 At some point after the foray all the species are entered onto our database.
 This is building up a picture of the fungi found in the county and will hopefully highlight any changes occurring with time.
 The records are also sent to the British Myological Society for inclusion in their national database.

 We also share records with the Shropshire Wildlife Trust and the Natural Shropshire website.
 So far we have over 40,000 records covering over 3,200 species, but we believe there are a thousand or more still to find.
 If you would like to learn more about this subject and help us find the remaining species why not join us.
-For more information about our activities contact our Secretary, Les Hughes.
+For more information about our activities contact our Secretary, Philip Leather.